dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 - Administer the Gateway – update OS, configure network setting
 - Access documentation

 1. The "**Sensors**" page can be used to monitor the sensor data that is being published to the dashboard.
 By default the gateway is configured to display the value of the rotary angle sensor (knob) attached to the Arduino 101.
-You can twisth the knob to see the values change in the Device and Sensor Information panel on this page.
+You can twist the knob to see the values change in the Device and Sensor Information panel on this page.

     ![Sensor Dashboard](images/02010-Sensors.png)